apexrl/Baseline_Pool/README.md

 # Baseline_Pool
-A pool that contains previous baseline results along with its plotters run by us.
+A pool that contains previous baseline results along with their plotters run by us.

 One method per directory.